ShubhamSPawade/Unbound-Backend-BetaTest/README.md

   - 404: If student or event not found
 - **Business Logic:**
   - Checks registration, payment, event completion, certificate approval
-  - Generates and returns PDF
+  - Generates and returns PDF certificate

 ---